 This is the largest salt mine in Europe opened to the public.
-It is located at a depth of 208 meters, in the Prahova Valley, at approximately 100 km of Bucharest.
+It is located at a depth of 208 meters, in the Prahova Valley, approximately 100 km from Bucharest.

 The temperature in the mine is 12 degrees Celsius throughout the entire year and it’s formed out of 14 rooms which are trapezium-shaped.

 In the salt mine, there are playing grounds, a sports ground, a room with tables for pool, and a barroom, so you can definitely spend a couple of hours inside and enjoy the coolness on a hot summer day.

 Romania is definitely one of the most beautiful fall travel destinations.
 There are lots of places you can visit to witness how nature is changing its colors.